 Chrislam — What is it?Chrislam is a modern-day attempt to blend the teachings and practices of Christianity and Islam.
 Historically, Chrislam began under a Nigerian leader named Tela Tella in the 1970s.
 It recognizes both the Bible and Qur'an as holy books and reads from both sources during its gatherings.
 Likewise, both Christian and Muslim holidays are celebrated as equal.
-God and Allah are considered the same god.
+The God of the Judeo-Christian Bible, and the Allah of the Qur’an, are considered to be exactly the same deity.

 While the number of Chrislam adherents in Nigeria is few, the concepts of Chrislam have spread worldwide in recent years.
 Many have claimed that the interfaith movements that incorporate both Christian and Muslim teaching in the West are Chrislam, while some Eastern movements have used elements of both religions in blended, syncretistic movements.
 Some also wrongly confuse Chrislam with Christian-Islam dialogue since the website chrislam.org uses the term in this way in Lebanon.
 However, dialogue is a different matter than blending Christianity and Islam into one religion.